-I live in Tucson Arizona, heart of the Sonoran desert, in a house on a hill with my cat and my partner.
+I live in Tucson Arizona, heart of the Sonoran desert, in a house on a hill with my cat.

 Clay Sculptor Artist Statement